 # 057. CUNNINLYNGUISTS - Will Rap For Food (2001)

-By the early 2000's, Deacon and Kno, by then the only two members of the CunninLynguists, imported in Kentucky, dangerously close to the Dirty South, its complete opposite: a rap full of scratches, fond of samples, and keen on keeping the lyrical art at a high standard.
-With their first album, a great record, and soon a collector, they were starting one the richest careers in the indie rap underworld.
+By the early 2000's, Deacon and Kno, by then the only two members of the CunninLynguists, import in Kentucky, close to the Dirty South, its complete opposite: a rap full of scratches, fond of samples, and keen on keeping the lyrical art at a high standard.
+With their fantastic first album, a future collector, they start one of the most satisfying careers in the rap underworld.

 # 056. EDAN - Beauty and the Beat (2005)